Medium endurance cutter: History

 After World War II, the United States Coast Guard used the US Navy hull classification system.
 The large, sea-going cutters were classified primarily as Coast Guard gunboats (WPG), destroyer escorts (WDE), and seaplane tenders (WAVP).
 In 1965 the Coast Guard adopted its own designation system and these large cutters were then referred to as Coast Guard High Endurance Cutters (WHEC).
 The coastal cutters once known as Cruising Cutters, Second Class and then as Coast Guard patrol craft (WPC) were now Coast Guard Medium Endurance Cutters (WMEC)."

 Famous-class cutter

 The Famous-class vessels have hull numbers in the range from WMEC-901 through WMEC-913.
-Entering service in the 1980s, the Famous-class cutters were designed as replacements for the 327 ft s, and their mission profile emphasized law enforcement, particularly patrolling the newly established 200 mi exclusive economic zone.
+Entering service in the 1980s, the Famous-class cutters were designed as replacements for the 327 ft s, and their mission profile emphasized law enforcement, particularly patrolling the newly established 200 nmi exclusive economic zone.

 The Coast Guard harvested weapons systems components from decommissioned s to save money.
 Harvesting components from four decommissioned frigates resulted in more than $24 million in cost savings, which increased with parts from more decommissioned frigates.
 Equipment such as the Mark 75, 76 mm/62 caliber gun mounts, gun control panels, barrels, launchers, junction boxes, and other components from decommissioned Oliver Hazard Perry-class frigates were returned to service aboard Famous-class cutters in order to extend their service lives into the 2030s.